Course fees (figures quoted are for 2016 entry)

 Staff research interests

-All staff in the School engage in research to develop the curriculum and ensure that our programmes maintain their relevance within the contemporary context of art and design practice and theory.
+All School staff engage in research to develop the curriculum and ensure that our programmes maintain their relevance within the contemporary context of art and design practice and theory.
 Increasingly this research achieves national and international recognition through exhibition and publication.

-We have a number of students undertaking Doctoral studies, some of whom are working on collaborative research projects with organisations such as Tate Liverpool, Bluecoat, Liverpool Biennial and FACT.
-Senior staff from all these and other organisations, including Arts Council England and the RIBA contribute towards the strategic development of our research through membership of an advisory board.
+We have a number of students undertaking Doctoral studies, some of whom are working on collaborative research projects with organisations such as RIBA North, Tate Liverpool, Bluecoat, Liverpool Biennial and FACT.
+Senior staff from all of these and other organisations, including Arts Council England and the RIBA, contribute towards the strategic development of our research through membership of an advisory board.

 Entry requirements (Home)